SMTA workshop on implementing lead-free

-In a new full-day SMTA workshop, Implementing Lead-free Assembly at Your Facility, noted process expert and holder of the prestigious SMTA Founder's Award Ronald C. Lasky, Ph.D., PE, Indium Corporation senior technologist and Dartmouth College visiting professor, delivers information, experience, and knowledge on establishing a lead-free process.
+In a new full-day SMTA workshop, Implementing Lead-free Assembly at Your Facility, noted process expert and holder of the prestigious SMTA Founder's Award Dr. Ronald C. Lasky, Indium Corporation senior technologist and Dartmouth College visiting professor, delivers information, experience, and knowledge on establishing a lead-free process.

-The workshop is intended for managers, process engineers, process technicians, and other professionals that have an interest in establishing a lead-free assembly process at their factory, and it will be held November 4 at Reptron Manufacturing Services in Tampa, FL, and December 9 at Guidant Corporation in St. Paul, MN.
+The workshop is intended for managers, process engineers, process technicians, and other professionals that have an interest in establishing a lead-free assembly process at their factory, and it will be held at ASYMTEK in Carlsbad, CA, on June 24 and at Reptron Manufacturing in Tampa, FL, on November 4.